 Taconic State Park

-I took some advice from my good friend, Lisa Durfee of the Five and Diamond – and found the two nearby (about twenty minutes) Taconic/Taghkanic parks – with different spellings!
+Advice from Lisa Durfee of the Five and Diamond – there are two nearby waterholes (about fifteen to twenty minutes from Hudson).
+They are Taconic and Taghkanic State Parks – two parks with different spellings!

-First, there’s Taconic State Park, near the Massachusetts border and Bash Bish Falls.
-Swimming is in an old ore mine pit.
+Taconic State Park is near the Massachusetts border besides Bash Bish Falls.

 There’s lifeguards and a kiddie area with a little sand, picnic tables, and places to camp.